reiniiriarios/chromaticity-color-utilities/mathematics/index.md

 # Mathematics

 The following are the formulae used in the conversion algorithms.
-For succinctness, consider all values normalized ∈ [0, 1] unless stated otherwise.
+For succinctness, consider primary values normalized ∈ [0, 1] (and hue ∈ [0, 360]) unless stated otherwise.

 ## Normalizing RGB